Linuxbrew/brew/docs/Manpage.md

     If `--new-issue` is passed, automatically create a new issue in the appropriate GitHub repository as well as creating the Gist.

+    If `--private` is passed, the Gist will be marked private and will not appear in listings but will be accessible with the link.

     If no logs are found, an error message is presented.